swvanderlaan/qklearn/README.md

 execute_experiment_kfold("path/to/my/config.txt", p)
 ```

-## Features
-`qklearn` currently features:
-- K-Fold cross-validation for classification (untested) and regression problems.
-- Feature importances, and feature importance plots when estimators support this.
-It will automatically attempt to extract these from a Pipeline object as well.
-- Training and Validation results are reported in a csv format per fold, so as to be collected and combined later on:
+Training and Validation results are reported per fold, in each fold's folder  `ML_RESULTS_[EXPERIMENT_NAME].csv`, so as to be collected and combined later on:
 e.g.
 ```csv
 fold,train_error,validation_error
 fold0,0.035114868377720494,0.0351148683777205
 ```

+Where possible, `qklearn` will extract and plot feature importances from the estimator.
+It will also attempt to automatically extract these from a `Pipeline` object.